RoyOltmans/aqualin/README.md

 # aqualin rev 0.1

-Reverse engeneered aqualin BLE solenoid valve
+All rights of the device are owned by Aqualin

-No garantees or liability can be given usage of these scripts are totaly on your own risk.
+This is a reverse engeneered control of the aqualin BLE solenoid valve device without custumizations on the device itself.

 The purpose of this script is to prove that it's possible to control a off the shelve BLE selenoid valve with open software (scripts).
+No garantees or liability can be given on usage of these scripts, usage is at your own risk.

 The script shows the current breakup of a working command set.